AntoJebi7/CSS-Designs-and-Patterns/README.md

 ## Acknowledgments

-- This project is inspired by the Indian national flag and is created for educational purposes.
+- This project is inspired and is created for educational purposes.